Sarkis-S/mvp/_PRESS-RELEASE.md

   > PokémonTracker

 ## Sub-Heading ##
-  > This is for all the pokémon trainers in the world today who's goal is to "catch'em all!" or simply for those who need a bit more organization.
+  > This is for all the pokémon trainers in the world today whose goal is to "catch'em all!" or simply for those who need a bit more organization.

 ## Summary ##
-  > This fantasic app will allow the trainer to keep tabs on what pokémons they have.
+  > This fantasic app will allow the trainer to keep tabs on what pokémons they own.
 They simply enter the pokémon name and with a click of a button, that pokémon is saved!
 Easy!
 It also lets you see the basic details of other pokémon that is yet to be captured.

 ## Problem ##
   > Often times trainers need to go in and out of their in-game pokédex to check out what pokémons they have.
 That's a lot of maneuvering of the user interface.
 No more!